kryptonproject/P-TBSPAM/README.md

 !!!This script is for educational purposes only and may not be used for any other purpose!!!

-P-TBSPAM is a tool that can spam a API bot telegram with a messages... tool can spam with 1-30 message persecond.. and this tool is created for take down a scammer, spyware, phishing, that they use their API bot for the their evil business..
+P-TBSPAM is a tool that can spam a API bot telegram with a messages. and this tool is created for take down a scammer, spyware, phishing, that they use their API bot for the their evil business.. (for more information about this phishing attack you guys can see this article https://www.mycert.org.my/portal/advisory?id=MA-976.102023)

-work on kali linux, parrot os
+work on kali linux, parrot, windows
-(windows and other os is coming soon)
+(android/termux and other os is coming soon)

 ## Installation
 this is a installation tutorial commands: